 Mr. Whitt has been named a Leading Lawyer, having been recommended by his “peers to be among the TOP LAWYERS” in Illinois in the areas of Governmental, Municipal, Lobbying & Administrative Law; Land Use, Zoning & Condemnation Law; and School Law.
 Less than 5% of all Illinois lawyers have received the distinction of Leading Lawyer.
 Attorneys selected for this honor are recognized as being leaders in the legal profession.

 Mr. Whitt has been privileged to represent the fastest-growing school districts in Illinois.
-He has a broad range of experience in school district referenda, and has been called upon to acquire elementary, middle and high school sites, often utilizing innovative and creative financial arrangements.
-Mr. Whitt also acquires sites through eminent domain or condemnation proceedings and has substantial experience representing school districts in the annexation and development of school sites, as well as the construction of school buildings.
-Under Mr. Whitt’s leadership, Whitt Law has provided legal services for construction projects at more than 85 public schools.
+He has a broad range of experience in school district referenda, and has been called upon to acquire elementary, middle, and high school sites, often utilizing innovative and creative financial arrangements.
+Mr. Whitt has also acquired sites through eminent domain or condemnation proceedings and has substantial experience representing school districts in the annexation and development of school sites, as well as the construction of school buildings.
+Under Mr. Whitt’s leadership, Whitt Law has provided legal services for construction projects at more than 125 public schools.

 As a registered lobbyist, Mr. Whitt regularly represents the unique, challenging interests of fast-growing school districts, as well as the Illinois Statewide School Management Alliance, before the Illinois General Assembly.
 Mr. Whitt also represents the interests of school districts and other local governments in the General Assembly’s consideration of proposed changes to the State’s property tax system.

 In his free time, he enjoys travelling with his wife and spending time with their grandchildren.